Thymester/System-Resource-Monitor/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.

 ## Authors